Albert P. Li: Early life and education

 Albert Li was born and raised in Hong Kong.
-He attended St Francis Xavier College, where he excelled, particularly in the sciences.
-After being awarded a scholarship from the University of Wisconsin in 1969, he immigrated to the United States and in 1972 obtained a bachelor's degree in chemistry, with a minor in biology.
+He attended St. Francis Xavier's College, Tai Kok Tsui, where he excelled, particularly in the sciences.
+After being awarded a scholarship from the University of Wisconsin–Stevens Point in 1969, he immigrated to the United States and in 1972 obtained a bachelor's degree in chemistry, with a minor in biology.
 He went on to complete a Ph.D. in biochemical sciences in 1976 at the University of Tennessee, working with the Biology Division of the Oak Ridge National Laboratory.

 Li also holds an executive MBA from the University of Maryland, College Park (2002).

 Career

 Li has held a variety of research and teaching positions throughout the biomedical field.
 After graduating from the University of Tennessee, Li took up a post as a research scientist and assistant professor at the University of New Mexico's Cancer Research and Treatment Center (1977–1979).
 This was followed by a position as associate scientist and group leader in cellular and genetic toxicology with the Lovelace Biomedical and Environmental Research Institute (1979–1982).
 From there, Li joined the Monsanto Company as a senior research toxicologist.
 He stayed with Monsanto until 1993, eventually becoming senior fellow and head of two departments – Liver Biology and Pharmokinetics, Bioanalytics, and Radiochemistry.
-Other notable positions include director of the Surgical Research Institute of the St. Louis University School of Medicine (1993–1995) and chief scientific officer of In Vitro Technologies, Inc. (now owned by Celsis), Baltimore, Maryland (1998–2002).
+Other notable positions include director of the Surgical Research Institute of the Saint Louis University School of Medicine (1993–1995) and chief scientific officer of In Vitro Technologies, Inc. (now owned by Celsis), Baltimore, Maryland (1998–2002).

-In addition to his work in the industry, Li has also taken on a variety of academic positions, including distinguished visiting professor at the Institute of Chemical Carcinogenesis (Guangzhou Medical College), adjunct professor of pharmacology and physiology (Saint Louis University School of Medicine), and affiliate professor of chemical engineering (Washington University in St. Louis).
+In addition to his work in the industry, Li has also taken on a variety of academic positions, including distinguished visiting professor at the Institute of Chemical Carcinogenesis (Guangzhou Medical College), adjunct professor of pharmacology and physiology (Saint Louis University School of Medicine), and affiliate professor of chemical engineering (McKelvey School of Engineering at Washington University in St. Louis).